Jumman04/DataManager/README.md

 ## Installation

-To include this library in your project, simply clone this repository and build the project, or you can manually add the source code to your project.
+To include this library in your project, clone this repository and build the project, or you can manually add the source code to your project.

 Follow these steps to integrate the **DataManager** library into your project: